 The manor house in the back is unknown to me and I wonder what the 11 trees mean.
 The tree most to the left looks the oldest, while the trees to the right seem to be younger and skinnier.
 This seems a perfect natural representation.
 If the trees should symbolize something, could it then be that the 11 trees represent members on one family?
 It wasn’t uncommon at Kuytenbrouwer’s time to have large families.
 Maybe the age and number of the trees also represent Motherhood: the oldest and thickest tree is the mother of all the young ones that are grouped a bit further away, closer to the light and open field.

 I love paintings and art with breastfeeding mothers.
 When a mother sits down to breastfeed her hungry baby, a peaceful and relaxed moment is guaranteed.
 The father shepherd snuggles up closely to his wife and baby, and enjoys the scene.

 The mother horse keeps an eye on the painter as if to say: ‘You are allowed to watch and paint, but don’t disturb us; a happy baby means a happy family’.

 p.s.
-Readers ask if I’m related to M.A.
+Readers have asked whether I’m related to M.A.
 Kuytenbrouwer.
 M.A.
 Kuytenbrouwer is my father’s family but of a distant branch of the Kuytenbrouwer-family tree and -of course- a few generations back.
 The name Kuytenbrouwer changed through the generations from Coytenbrover to Kuytenbrouwer to Kuitenbrouwer.
 There are now Kuytenbrouwers and Kuitenbrouwers.
-The family of Kuitenbrouwer (with y and i) can be traced back to the 15th century in the east of the Netherlands.